Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_by_type()

 Pass the value to the appropriate `common_sanitize_X()` function based on the specified type.
-Allowed types include:
+Allowed types are:

  * array
  * bool